I. General Information Regarding the Standing Committees of the Corporation

 The Emeriti Executive Committee is responsible for overseeing Emeriti activities and engagement.
 It consists of members appointed by the Chancellor and drawn in a representative manner from the Emeriti population.
 Members serve terms of three-years with the possibility of being renewed once.
 The Executive Committee is charged with identifying meaningful opportunities for engagement and acting as a catalyst and resource for Emeriti-related issues and topics.
-The Committee will, among other tasks, oversee programming at the May Corporation meetings for Emeriti members and the engagement of Emeriti in regionally-based activities in support of the University.
+The Committee will, among other tasks, oversee programming at the May Corporation meeting for Emeriti members and the engagement of Emeriti in regionally-based activities in support of the University.
 The Committee will be supported in its work by the Corporation Office of the University.

 Chairs of the Emeriti Executive Committee shall be appointed by the Chancellor from among its members biennially.

 Article IV: Meetings

 The Association shall meet a minimum of two times per year of which one is in conjunction with the May meeting of the Corporation.
 Other meetings may be held on the call of the Emeriti Executive Committee.
 Notices of each meeting shall be sent by the Secretary to all former members of the Corporation.
 At each meeting the Emeriti Executive Committee shall arrange for presentation by faculty members, students or officials of Brown University of some current aspect of the activities of Brown University.

 Article V: Amendment